Gravel bike setup explained: how to choose the right gearing, wheel size, tyres and more

 Ultimately, the gravel bike that works for you will be decided by where on that riding spectrum you fall.

-However, there’s enough adaptability, both in gravel frames and the range of components out there, that you can swap out your kit and adapt your gravel setup to different aims and conditions.
+However, there’s enough adaptability, both in gravel frames and the range of components out there, that you can change your kit and adapt your gravel setup to different aims and conditions.

 Expect to swap out tyres and possibly gearing for different terrain and seasons, and to fine-tune your spec over time to match your objectives.